Jesse1211/ECS-189L/ProjectDocumetation.md

 - Conduct comprehensive testing:
   - After making these modifications, I tested the combined scenes to ensure the functionality and adjustments worked as expected.
 I considered running the game and manually interacting with the main character and enemies to verify that the changes had been applied correctly.
 Use `Debug.Log()` statements strategically to output relevant information to the console and confirm the desired behavior.
   - Test the game thoroughly to identify any bugs, glitches, or issues that may arise during gameplay.
 Test all possible scenarios and edge cases to ensure that the game behaves as expected.
 I modified `TileMap` since the player should only climb in specific walls.
   - Evaluate the user interface for usability, clarity, and responsiveness.
-I specifies the frame rate at which Unity tries to render the game.
-And the size of bag feature was little too small, and the position is not in the middle of screen.
-This is caused by inproper setting of canvas' Rect Transfrom position.
+I specify the frame rate at which Unity tries to render the game.
+And the size of the bag feature was a little too small, and the position is not in the middle of the screen.
+This is caused by inproper setting of the canvas' Rect Transfrom position.

 ## Narrative Design